rkgofiitk/academic-issues.github.io/Topics/NEP_dualDegree.md

 either NAAC accreditation process is wrong or NIRF ranking is unreliable.
 However, NIRF ranking depends on certain structured data on research, student enrollments, academic programs, facilities, and the perception ranking by eminent educationists.
 Perhaps the scope of manipulation of these data is low.
-Any system of human intervention can be gamed.
+Any system that depends on human intervention can be gamed easily by inducements and coercions.
 As they say, everyone has a price.